MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 After preview, the scene is shipped as an app to Teams by following the steps for app submission.
 This step requires the app package.
 The app package is different from the scene package, for the scene that was designed.
 The app package created automatically is found in the **Apps** section in the Teams Developer Center.

 Optionally, the scene package is retrieved by selecting **Export** from the **Save** drop-down menu.
-A .zip file, that is the scene package, is downloaded.
+A .zip file that is the scene package is downloaded.
 Scene package includes a scene.json and the PNG assets used to build a scene.
 The scene package is reviewed for incorporating other changes:

 :::image type="content" source="../assets/images/apps-in-meetings/build-a-scene.png" alt-text="Screenshot shows the Export option to export a scene.":::